thelearninghouse/starter-theme/readme.md

 This theme relies on [Advanced Custom Fields](https://www.advancedcustomfields.com/) to help handle much of the content and settings on the site.
 To set up all the fields on a new install, navigate to the Tools section in the WP Admin and import the `acf-export-latest.json` from the theme's `library` folder.

+*Remember to sync the fields in ACF's Admin after pulling field updates!*

 ## Menus

 There are three menus setup for this theme by default: